 2. Quality control in real time also takes place in the Global Data-processing and Forecasting System, prior to the use of meteorological and climatological observations in data processing (i.e. objective analysis and forecasting).

 3. The Guide on the Global Data-processing System (WMO-No. 305) should be consulted for more detailed guidance.

+4. Further information on quality standards for aircraft-based observations is available in the Guide to the Global Observing System (WMO-No. 488), Part III, 3.4.7.

+5. Recommended practices and procedures for aircraft-based observation quality control and specifications for on-board data quality control are available in the Chapter 6, and the Guide to Aircraft-based Observations (WMO-No. 1200), Appendixes A and B, and in the AMDAR Onboard Software Functional Requirements Specification (Instruments and Observing Methods, Report No. 115, Chapter 3).

 4. Recommended practices and procedures for quality control of hydrological observations are given in the Manual on Flood Forecasting and Warning (WMO-No. 1072), Chapter 6, and in the Guide to Hydrological Practices (WMO-No. 168).